Intervention/docs/zodiac/v7/api/calculator.md

 > public Calculator::calculate(string|Stringable|int|float|DateTimeInterface $date, ?Astrology $astrology = null): SignInterface

-Calculate zodiac from the a date, which can be given in various formats.
+Calculate zodiac signs from the a date, which can be given in various formats.

 #### Parameters